JinShil/memory_mapped_io/README.md

 Features
 --------
 * Enforces word, half-word, and byte access policy at compile time.
-See Access.
+See Access enum.
 * Enforces mutability constraints such as read, write, readwrite, etc... at compile time.
-See Mutability.
+See Mutability enum.
 * Optimizes byte-aligned and half-word aligned bitfields generating atomic read/write operations resulting in smaller code size and faster performance.
 * It optimizes bitfieds of a single bit, via bit-banding, generating atomic read/write operations resulting in smaller code size and faster performance.
 * It can combine multiple bitfield accesses within a single register into one read-modify-write operation resulting in smaller code size and faster performance.